Manaye/datastracture-and-algorithm/com.newgroup/OtherReadmes.md/stack_and_queue.md

 ## Approach & Efficiency

-the run time or BIG O of this is O(n)and space O(1)
+the run time or BIG O of this is O(1)and space O(1)
 ## API

-1.push
+1. Stack
-1.pop
+1. Queue
-1.peek
+1. peek